Possible Observation of Quadrupole Waves in Spin Nematics

-where $J$ is the antiferromagnetic spin exchange on nearest neighbor bonds, $\Delta$ quantifies the XXZ anisotropy, $D$ is the strength of the single-ion anisotropy, and $B$ is the magnitude of the Zeeman field applied along the $c$-axis.
-The parameters are $J=\qty{0.032}{meV}$, $\Delta=1.13$, $D/J=3.97$, and $g_c=2.24$ according to Ref.~\cite{ShengJ2025_NiP}, leaving no adjustable model parameters in this paper.
+where $J$ is the antiferromagnetic spin exchange on nearest neighbor bonds, $\Delta$ quantifies the {\it XXZ} anisotropy, $D$ is the strength of the single-ion anisotropy, and $B$ is the magnitude of the Zeeman field applied along the $c$ axis.
+The parameters are $J=\qty{0.032}{meV}$, $\Delta=1.13$, $D/J=3.97$, and $g_c=2.24$ according to Ref.~\cite{ShengJ2025_NiP}, leaving no adjustable model parameters in this Letter.

 Three quantum critical points (QCPs) \{$B_\text{c1}$, $B_\text{c2}$, $B_\text{s}$\} can be reached by varying the magnetic field $B$, separating four phases at $T=0$.
 Two of them were clearly identified as conventional magnetic phases, namely the up-up-down (UUD) phase with a $1/3$-magnetization plateau and the FP phase.
 These QCPs were confirmed by density matrix renormalization group (DMRG) calculations on model \eqref{eq:Ham}.
-Moreover, the order parameters computed by DMRG indeed suggest that the phases neighboring the $1/3$-plateau are SN's~\cite{ShengJ2025_NiP}.
+Moreover, the order parameters computed by DMRG indeed suggest that the phases neighboring the $1/3$-plateau are SNs~\cite{ShengJ2025_NiP}.

-As the DMRG calculations were performed on a finite lattice and the magnitudes of the SN order prameters are small, extrapolation to the thermodynamic limit is not straightforward.
-To cross check this point, we performed iPEPS calculations on model \eqref{eq:Ham}, which revealed a magnetization profile that agrees quantitatively with the DMRG results [Fig.~\ref{fig:magnetization}(a)].
+As the DMRG calculations were performed on a finite lattice and the magnitudes of the SN order parameters are small, extrapolation to the thermodynamic limit is not straightforward.
+To cross-check this point, we performed iPEPS calculations on model \eqref{eq:Ham}, which revealed a magnetization profile that agrees quantitatively with the DMRG results [Fig.~\ref{fig:magnetization}(a)].
 The order parameters that characterize the SN and ``solid'' phases are